Alice Herz: Life in the United States and anti-war effort

+In spring 1942, Herz and her daughter made plans to flee Europe for the United States.
+A nephew of her deceased husband contacted the Quaker American Friends Service Committee, who facilitated the pair's escape via Casablanca and Cuba, arriving in Kansas City by 1943.
 Alice and Helga settled in Detroit, Michigan, where Helga became a librarian at the Detroit Public Library, and Alice worked for some time as an adjunct instructor of German at Wayne State University.
-The pair petitioned for, but were denied, U.S. citizenship due to their refusal to vow to defend the nation by arms.
+Both Herz women became involved in several peace groups, with Alice Herz also joining the Quakers Silence Meeting in 1946.
+In 1947, Herz and her daughter petitoned for, but were denied, U.S. citizenship due to their refusal to vow to defend the nation by arms.
 Helga later reapplied and was granted citizenship in 1954, but it is not clear if Alice ever did so.

-Alice and Helga joined the Unitarians, and both became involved in the activities of several peace groups.
+In 1951, Herz was ousted by the Quaker group after she was accused of being a communist, resulting in observation by the House Un-American Activities Committee for several years.
+Alice and Helga subsequently joined the Unitarian Universalists, though Alice reportedly still identified with Quaker beliefs.
+She maintained her work with the Women's International League for Peace and Freedom and also joined Women Strike for Peace.
+Throughout the early 1960s, Herz participated in several protest movements, in opposition to nuclear weapons, the embargo on Cuba during the 1962 missile crisis, and the 1964 use of the USS Biddle in the proposed Multilateral Force.
+She was also involved in the civil rights movement and took part in the Selma to Montgomery marches only days before her death.

 Herz wrote an open letter, which she distributed to several friends and fellow activists before her death.
 In her letter, she accused President Lyndon B. Johnson of using his military power "to wipe out whole countries of his choosing".
 She appealed to the American people to "awake and take action" against war, and explained her self-immolation as an attempt "to make myself heard".
+Herz initially planned to stage the self-immolation on the Wayne State University campus on 18 March, but she ended up the date two days ahead.

 Self-immolation

-Herz set fire to herself on a street in Detroit on March 16, 1965, at the age of 82.
+Herz set fire to herself on a street in Detroit on 16 March 1965, at the age of 82.
 A motorist and his two sons were driving by and saw her burning and put out the flames.
 She died of her injuries ten days later.
-According to Taylor Branch's At Canaan's Edge (2006), it was President Johnson's address to Congress in support of a Voting Rights Act that led her to believe the moment was propitious to protest the Vietnam War.
+According to Taylor Branch's At Canaan's Edge (2006), it was President Johnson's address to Congress in support of a Voting Rights Act that led her to believe the moment was propitious to protest against the Vietnam War.